SaaS

 Give cnspec Access to GitHub using Custom App Credentials

-For cnspec to authenticate with GitHub using custom GitHub application credentials, create a GitHub application and give cnspec the app ID, private key, and installation ID.
+It's a one-time setup: you create a GitHub app, then give cnspec three values — the app ID, a private key, and an installation ID.

-1. In the top-right corner of any page on GitHub, select your profile icon.
+1. In the top-right corner of any page on GitHub, select your profile icon and open your account settings:

 Add a new GitHub app

-9. Skip past the settings under Identifying and authorizing users and Post installation.
+4. Leave the default settings under Identifying and authorizing users and Post installation.

 Webhooks